tomjwells/coti-python-cmd/README.md

 Coti's helpful [Python SDK](https://github.com/coti-io/coti-sdk-python) enables transactions to be submitted using code.
 That repository gives an example of using the SDK to build a COTI transaction, however, a CMD transaction cannot be submitted just by changing the currency hash.
-This repository builds on the example in the original repository to show how the SDK can be used for processing CMD transactions, and works for either CMD or COTI tokens.
+This repository builds on the original example to show how the SDK can be used to submit CMD transactions, and works for either CMD or COTI tokens.

 # Prerequisites